Christian Krattenthaler

 Christian Friedrich Krattenthaler (born 8 October 1958 in Vienna) is an Austrian mathematician.
-He is a professor of discrete mathematics (with a focus on combinatorics).
-From 2016 to 2020 he has been the Dean of the Faculty of Mathematics at the University of Vienna.
+He is a retired professor of discrete mathematics (with a focus on combinatorics).
+From 2016 to 2020 he served as the Dean of the Faculty of Mathematics at the University of Vienna.

-He received his doctoral degree sub auspiciis Praesidentis rei publicae at the University of Vienna in 1983 under Johann Cigler with the dissertation Lagrangeformel und inverse Relationen (Lagrangian formula and inverse relations).
+He received his doctoral degree sub auspiciis Praesidentis rei publicae at the University of Vienna in 1983 under Johann Cigler with the dissertation Lagrangeformel und inverse Relationen (Lagrange formula and inverse relations).
 Krattenthaler worked at various universities, including the University of California, San Diego, the Mathematical Sciences Research Institute in Berkeley, California, the University of Strasbourg, and the Claude Bernard University Lyon 1 before being appointed to a professorship at the University of Vienna in 2005.
+He took his retirement in 2024.

 His area of specialization is the problems of combinatorial enumeration, such as those in algebra, algebraic geometry, number theory, computer science, or statistical physics.